CodePurble/sap/README.md

 # To run all compiled files in the test/ directory
 $ ./run.sh

-# To run select files
+# To run compiled files
 $ ./run.sh FILE1 FILE2 ...
 ```
 To open waveform dump (`gtkwave` is used here): `gtkwave <path-to-vcd-file>`

-## Introduction to SAP
+## Introduction to the SAP-1

-The SAP (Simple-As-Possible)-1 Computer is an 8-bit computer capable of performing simple operations such as add and subtract two numbers.
+- The SAP (Simple-As-Possible)-1 Computer is an 8-bit computer capable of
+  performing simple operations such as add and subtract two numbers.

-The SAP-1 employs a processing unit (ALU + Registers), a control unit, memory to store data and instructions and a central bus.
+- The SAP-1 employs a processing unit (ALU + Registers), a control unit, memory
+  to store data and instructions and a central bus.

-It is a **stored-program** computer in which fetch and execute cycles occur separately as they share a common bus.
+- It is a **stored-program** computer in which fetch and execute cycles occur
+  separately as they share a common bus.

-It is built using the bottom-up approach where all the sub-modules are constructed initially and finally assembled to deploy a working computer.
+- It is built using the bottom-up approach where all the sub-modules are
+  constructed initially and finally assembled to deploy a working computer.

-## SAP-1 Architecture
+## The architecture

 The figure below represents the architecture of SAP-1 computer.